spacetelescope/jwst/README.md

 We still package our releases to DMS via environment snapshots that specify the exact versions of all packages to be installed.

-The latest release 0.14.2 may be installed in two stages by running the following commands:
+The latest release 0.14.2 may be installed in two steps by running the following commands:

-Stage 1:
+Step 1:

     conda create -n jwstdp-0.14.2 --file https://ssb.stsci.edu/releases/jwstdp/0.14.2/[env_file]
-    source activate jwstdp-0.14.2
+    conda activate jwstdp-0.14.2

 Where `[env_file]` = `conda_python_stable-deps.txt` for Linux
 and   `[env_file]` = `conda_python_macos-stable-deps.txt` for Macos

-Stage 2:
+Step 2:

     pip install -r https://ssb.stsci.edu/releases/jwstdp/0.14.2/[pkgs_file]